The Sophomore Experiences Survey 2022-23

 Protection of Human Subjects:

 All information is kept in a password-protected and encrypted Qualtrics site.
-No student identifiers will be included in the survey, but if your institution desires to gather student emails for incentives or student IDs in order to conduct your own follow-up study, please let us know and we will add that to the informed consent statement at the beginning of the survey.
+No student identifiers will be included in the survey, but if your institution desires to gather student emails for incentives or student IDs to conduct your own follow-up study, please let us know, and we will add that to the informed consent statement at the beginning of the survey.
 The questions on the survey are benign and pose no more risk to the student than daily life.
 No individual data will ever be reported; only grouped data will be used.
 No institutions will be identified in any publications describing the study, although the list of participating institutions will be available to participants and others upon request.
 No data will be linked to particular institutions in any published report.
-Azusa Pacific University’s Institutional Review Board has determined this project is exempt from full board review.
+Azusa Pacific University’s Institutional Review Board has determined that this project is exempt from full board review.

 Next Steps: